 - Spider plant

 This article discusses the 14 best plants for closed terrariums, providing you with a bit of information about each type of plant and the reasons why those plants or specific species in that plant group are well suited for closed terrariums.
+If you’d like to get started with a perfect selection of plants for your closed terrarium, you can’t go wrong with these.

 What Type Of Plants Are Suited To A Closed Terrarium?